 - If nothing flows out - fluid level is too low - go to step 9

 - If there is a strong and continuous flow - fluid level is too high - skip to step 12

 - If oil drips in small quantities - fluid level is correct - skip to step 13

 - If the transmission fluid level is low, fill the transfer pump with 1 liter of transmission fluid.

-- Place the filler adapter into the drain plug, connect the pump hose on it and open the valve.
+- Place the filler adapter into the drain plug, connect the pump hose to it, and open the valve.
 Pump about 0,5 quarts and then close the valve.

-- Wait until the excess transmission fluid drains until the flow is very weak.
+- Wait until the excess transmission fluid drains until the flow is minimal.

 - Reinstall the transmission drain plug and tighten it to 17 lb-ft using a torque wrench

 Most Mercedes cars made after 2005 use a 7-speed automatic transmission, called 7G-Tronic or NAG2.
 The 722.9 transmissions were installed in European vehicles around 2000, while in the US, it was installed on most 2005 and newer models.

 Mercedes-Benz 7-speed transmission is a superb gearbox that offers improved performance, shorter shift times, and improved fuel economy.